 - Device information: device type, operating system version, app version

-- Push notification tokens: a device identifier used by Expo (our notification provider) to deliver notifications you have opted into.
-This is not used for advertising or tracking
+- Push notification tokens: an Expo-issued device identifier used to deliver notifications you have opted into.
+Tokens are stored in a dedicated database table with strict access controls so they are only readable by our server-side notification service.
+They are not used for advertising or tracking.

 - Crash reports and diagnostic data: used solely for fixing bugs and improving the App